wpb-astro/MCSED/docs/source/Input Files.rst

 -----------------------

 Absorption line indices can also be used in ``MCSED``’s likelihood function.
-The way to do this is similar to that used for emission lines.
+These measurements are input in a similar way as additional photometry or emission line fluxes are included.
-In the input file, the columns containing an absorption line index and its uncertainty are labeled as ``Name_INDX`` and ``Name_Err``, where ``Name`` is the line’s keyword, as defined in ``config.py``.
+In the input file, the columns containing an absorption line index and its uncertainty are labeled as ``Name_INDX`` and ``Name_Err``, where ``Name`` is the line’s keyword, as listed in the ``absorption_index_dict`` defined in ``config.py``.
 The indices that are pre-defined in ``MCSED`` are listed in the table below.
 As one can see from the table, the indices are defined via their wavelength ranges, the units they are quoted in, and a relative weight similar to that defined for the emission lines.